paz59olw/NotesCard-iOS-EGHSProject/README.md

-# Welcome to the NotesCard App iOS Project!
+# Welcome to the FlashNote App iOS Project!

 This project is an illinois, Elk Grove High School Computer Science Competition Project!